Joy Ramsingh

 Joy's practice focuses on transparent government issues and appellate litigation.
 She has significant experience with both in the private and public sector, counseling news media organizations, businesses, government entities, and individuals.

 Prior to establishing this practice, Joy worked at a private firm in Philadelphia exclusively handling transparency and media issues.
 Before that, she was an appeals officer at the Pennsylvania Office of Open Records, where she also served as appellate and amicus curiae counsel.
 In that role, she also issued hundreds of binding legal opinions in public records appeals.
+While there, she represented the Office of Open Records as appellate counsel, successfully defending the constitutionality of the state's public records law.

 Joy counsels clients with public records issues across the nation and serves on the leadership board of the Georgia First Amendment Foundation.
-Firms, news media organizations, and government agencies seek out and rely on her focused experience when dealing with public records litigation and compliance issues.
+Firms, Fortune 500 companies, news media organizations, and government agencies seek out and rely on her focused experience when dealing with public records litigation and compliance issues.
 She enjoys collecting antiquarian books in her free time.

 Education